 Change Management Glossary

-A comprehensive change management glossary that contains more than 150 terms providing clear and simple descriptions to boost your organisational change management knowledge.
+A comprehensive change management glossary that contains more than 180 terms providing clear and simple descriptions to boost your organisational change management knowledge.
+This glossary pertains to the Leadership of Change®.
 Please feel free to utilise our a2B Change Management Glossary below.
 If you find it useful, please consider buying our paperbacks and electronic books.

 4IR: See ‘Fourth Industrial Revolution’.

 5S: The approach organises the workplace, keeps it neat and clean, establishes standardised conditions and maintains discipline to sustain the effort.
 The name comes from the five steps required to implement the process into the workplace.
 The words used to describe each step: Sort, Set in order, Shine, Standardise, and Sustain.
 This is sometimes referred to as 6S when Safety is included.